 Outdoor hockey in Texas?
-Sure thang, and it was quite a hit
+Sure thang, and was a hoot to boot

 “We didn’t know,” said Samantha Williams, a Nashville season ticket-holder visiting Dallas for the first time.

-There was some impatience in a huge cluster of fans outside the main entrance to the Cotton Bowl, a standstill bad enough for some to think it was the only way into the stadium when there were actually plenty of other options.
+There was some impatience in a huge cluster of fans outside the main entrance to the Cotton Bowl about an hour and a half before the start, a standstill bad enough for some to think it was the only way into the stadium when there were actually plenty of other entrances.

 “It’s been sensational,” Bettman said.
 “The only complaints that we’ve been getting is that it’s been too crowded.
 And in this business, you’ll take that.”